wgibson75/rtspcapture/README.md

 <pre>cd ~/rtspcapture/docker</pre>
 <li>Run this to build everything with Docker Compose:
 <pre>docker-compose build</pre>
-<li>Once built, run this command to start up the system as a daemon application:
+</ol>

+If you make any changes to the [configuration of your system](#clone_and_config) then you will need to rebuild.

+<a name="run_system"></a>
+## Running the System

+Once built, the system can be started and stopped using Docker Compose.

+> The following commands must be run within the ./docker directory in your clone.

+To start the system run this command:

 <pre>docker-compose up -d</pre>

-</ol>
+To stop the system run this command:

+<pre>docker-compose down</pre>

-> The use of Docker Compose means that once started, when you reboot your Raspberry Pi the system will automatically start up.
+The use of Docker Compose means that once started, when you reboot your Raspberry Pi the system will automatically start up.